Safeguarding Multimodal Knowledge Copyright in the RAG-as-a-Service Environment: Conclusion

 \section{Conclusion}

-This research focuses on safeguarding image dataset copyright in T2T Multimodal RAG systems.
-We proposed \textit{AQUA}, a watermarking framework that meets four design requirements: effectiveness, harmlessness, stealthiness, and robustness.
-Two complementary watermarking strategies in \textit{AQUA} can protect the copyright of image datasets through statistical verification methods using only a few watermark images.
-Since \textit{AQUA} is the first method to protect data copyright through watermarking in the realistic black-box Multimodal RAG scenarios, we consider that \textit{AQUA} can serve as a crucial baseline for future studies in Multimodal RAG data protection, contributing to more robust copyright protection in this important area.
+This research focuses on safeguarding the copyright of image datasets in T2T Multimodal RAG systems.
+We propose \textbf{AQUA}, a watermarking framework that meets four design requirements: effectiveness, harmlessness, stealthiness, and robustness.
+The two complementary watermarking strategies in \textbf{AQUA} enable copyright protection for image datasets via statistical verification using only a few watermark images.
+Since \textbf{AQUA} is the first method to protect data copyright through watermarking in realistic black-box Multimodal RAG scenarios, \textbf{AQUA} can serve as a crucial baseline for future studies in Multimodal RAG data protection, contributing to more robust copyright protection in this important area.